qrzn23/min/wip/magick/content.md

 12. Advancing to the squares of Binah and Chokmah in turn, let him banish these also.
-And for that by now an awe and trembling shall have taken hold upon him, let him banish these by a supreme ritual of inestimable puissance ; and let him beware exceedingly lest his will falter or his courage fall.
+And for that by now an awe and trembling shall have taken hold upon him, let him banish these by a supreme ritual of inestimable puissance; and let him beware exceedingly lest his will falter or his courage fall.

 13. Finally, let him, advancing to the square of Kether, banish that also by what means he may.
-At the end whereof let him set his foot upon the light, extinguishing it 1 ; and, as he falleth, let him falJ within the circle.
+At the end whereof let him set his foot upon the light, extinguishing it 1; and, as he falleth, let him falJ within the circle.

 SECOND METHOD